arthurhammer/FrameGrabber/README.md

 [Read more](./docs/about.md) about why I made the app and some technical challenges along the way.

+> **Note**
+> This was my very first app without prior experience.
+The code is not the newest.
+Please keep that in mind when checking out the code 😉

 ## How to Build

 - Open Xcode